cgwire/kitsu/docs/getting-started-artist/README.md

 ## Fill your Timesheet

-Daily, you can declare how much time you spent on each task.
+Daily, you can declare how much time you spend on each task.
 On your **My Tasks** page, go to the **Timesheets** tab (1).
 Or click on the shortcut on top of the screen.

 ![Timesheets](../img/getting-started/timesheets.png)